cucumber/cucumber-rails/README.md

 ### Setting up your environment

-I strongly recommend rvm and ruby 1.9.3.
+We strongly recommend that you use `rvm` or `rbenv` and ruby `2.3.0`.
 When you have that, cd into your cucumber-rails repository and:

     gem install bundler
     bundle install